crazycodr/standard-exceptions/README.md

 Tagging exceptions
 ==================
-Most of the time, exceptions convey he same means as another exception but just not the same context.
+Most of the time, an exception may convey he same means as another exception but just not the same context.
 For example:

-- Collection\KeyNotFoundException
+- Collection\KeyNotFoundException (In memory)
-- Data\NotFoundException
+- Data\NotFoundException (In a database or storage engine)
-- Http\Client\NotFoundException
+- Http\Client\NotFoundException (On a web service)
-- IO\Filesystem\DirectoryNotFoundException
+- IO\Filesystem\DirectoryNotFoundException (In the filesystem)
-- IO\Filesystem\FileNotFoundException
+- IO\Filesystem\FileNotFoundException (In the filesystem)
-- IO\Network\UnknownHostException
+- IO\Network\UnknownHostException (On the web)

-These all mean the same thing, you tried to do something on a resource but the underlying code failed to find the resource to act upon.

-What happens if you want to abstract an operation behind multiple providers that can act differently, will you catch each and treat them separately?
-You should not, or you'll end up creating an issue where you duplicate code.
+These all mean the same thing, you tried to do something on a resource but the underlying code **failed to find the resource** to act upon.
+What happens if you want to abstract an operation behind multiple providers that can act differently?
+Will you catch each exception and treat them separately?
+You should not, or you'll end up duplicating your code.
 Tags to the rescue!

 The `Tag\` namespace will contain different interfaces that help you convey the same means to your exceptions.
 So even if you throw a `FileNotFoundException`, your users can react on `Tag\NotFoundException` and still catch anything that can be thrown at them regarding something was not found while processing the request.
 Now **that is interoperability**.
+For now, the different tags that exist are:

+- InvalidDataException
+- NotFoundException

 Contribution notes
 ==================